Public Service and Education, S - T

-Biography: Admiral James G. Stavridis of the United States Navy is the current Commander, U.S. European Command (USEUCOM) and NATO's Supreme Allied Commander, Europe (SACEUR).
-He is the first Navy officer to become USEUCOM's and SACEUR's combatant commander.
-He previously served as Commander, U.S. Southern Command from 2006 to 2009.
+Prior to his appointment as dean, Stavridis served as an admiral in the United States Navy, and former Commander, U.S. European Command (USEUCOM) and NATO's Supreme Allied Commander, Europe (SACEUR), a post he assumed in 2009.
+He was the first Navy officer to become USEUCOM's and SACEUR's combatant commander.
+He previously served as Commander, U.S. Southern Command from 2006-2009.
 Admiral Stavridis is also a highly decorated naval officer with several commands at sea in combat.

 Admiral Stavridis is a career surface warfare officer and served at sea in carriers, cruisers, and destroyers.
 Admiral Stavridis commanded destroyer, USS Barry from 1993-1995, completing deployments to Haiti, Bosnia, and the Persian Gulf.
 Barry won the Battenberg Cup as the top ship in the Atlantic Fleet under his command.
 In 1998, he commanded Destroyer Squadron 21 and deployed to the Persian Gulf in 1998, winning the Navy League's John Paul Jones Award for Inspirational Leadership.
 During Operation Iraqi Freedom and Operation Enduring Freedom, from 2002 to 2004, Admiral Stavridis commanded Enterprise Carrier Strike Group, conducting combat operations in the Persian Gulf.
 Afterwards, Admiral Stavridis served as senior military assistant to the Secretary of Defense.
 In 2006, he became the first Navy Commanding Officer of the U.S. Southern Command in Miami, FL.